Remote management from Capgemini and Intel® streamlines retailer’s operations

 Implementing a technology solution that’s a value-add to the retailer’s stores

 The retailer benefited from Capgemini’s retail technology alliance with Intel, which covers everything from guidance on hardware to the development of completely original concepts.
 Because of its decades-long support for start-ups and the ‘maker’ community, Intel has forged strong connections with a vast and vibrant community of disruptive companies, and it was also able to introduce the retailer to an SME producing innovative PoS solutions.PoS terminals featuring Intel® vPro™ Technology — a hardware-based security and manageability solution that runs on Intel® Core™ processors — were proposed to the retailer.
-This was the best-suited approach to tackle the need for more advanced PoS systems mainly due to the solution’s centralized management and administration features, and secure network storage – all beyond the firewall.
+This was the best-suited approach to tackle the need for more advanced PoS systems mainly due to the solution’s centralised management and administration features, and secure network storage – all beyond the firewall.

 The retailer could immediately see an extended business case regarding Intel vPro Technology’s manageability features and the power of Intel® Core™ i3 and i5 processors.
 These solution features would allow them to extend the basic cash function with loyalty and promotion functions in the future while also reducing downtime from the outset.